Upside Down Tattoos

 What is an upside-down tattoo?

 An upside-down tattoo is something that’s been orientated to be “facing you”.
-This is most prominent in tattoos on the wrist area or forearm area.
+This idea of upside-down tattoos is more prominent in tattoos on the wrist area or forearm area.

 Trust us on this one, never say never -- putting a correctly oriented tattoo next to an upside-down tattoo is awkward, to say the least.